niemopen/oasis-open-project/CHARTER.md

 ## 1. Project Name

+NIEM

 ### 1.1 Full Name

-NIEMOpen
+NIEM

 ### 1.2 Familiar Name

-niemopen
+NIEM

 ## 2. Abstract

 NIEM, formally known as National Information Exchange Model, is a community-driven, standards-based approach to exchanging information.
 Diverse communities can collectively leverage NIEM to increase efficiencies and improve decision making.
 There are three different aspects to the value of NIEM: community interaction, a technical framework that helps define data structures, and a support framework that helps from an implementation perspective.

 NIEM is described as a _framework_, because it is not just a reference architecture that provides a common data vocabulary for information exchanges, it includes several components to enable your implementation and achieve interoperability:

-- A common data model called NIEM core that provides data components for describing universal objects such as people, locations, activities, and organizations
+- A common data model called _NIEM core_ that provides data components for describing universal objects such as people, locations, activities, and organizations
-- More specialized business focused data models for more specialized use cases, called domains (examples including Cyber, Justice, Immigration, and Emergency Management).
-A NIEM domain represents both the governance and model content oriented around a community’s business needs.
+- More specialized business focused data models for more specialized use cases, called domains (examples including Cyber, Justice, Immigration, and Emergency Management). _A NIEM domain represents both the governance and model content oriented around a community’s business needs._
-- A methodology for using and extending the building blocks that come from the common and domain-specific models to turn them into a complete information exchange, known as an information exchange package
+- A methodology for using and extending the building blocks that come from the common and domain-specific models to turn them into a complete information exchange, known as an _information exchange package_
 - Free Tools to help develop, validate, document, and share the information exchange packages
 - A governance organization that provides training and support and oversees NIEM's evolution over time